ilovespectra/goatlist/README.md

 ## things it does

 - works on devnet
+- helps you follow your fellow kri kri

 - logs pubkey to firebase firestore
-- allows you to download all pubkeys
+- allows you to download all pubkeys as a comma separated wallet list
-- helps you follow your fellow kri kri
 - automatically removes duplicate wallet addresses from the csv txt

 ## Getting Started